Last Updated on May 15, 2023 by Dave Farquhar

 But the clone market provided both a problem and an opportunity for Intel.
 Starting in the mid 1980s, lots of companies sprung up producing motherboards to supply small PC clone makers like Dell.
-Dell isn’t small anymore of course, but Dell started out as one of dozens of companies building PCs from off-the-shelf parts that were just knockoffs of the parts IBM used.
+Dell isn’t small anymore of course, but Dell started out as one of countless companies building PCs from off-the-shelf parts that were just knockoffs of the parts IBM used.
 Michael Dell was hardly unique.
 Every major city had dozens of Michael Dells, buying parts to build knockoff PCs.
 They just didn’t sell them over the phone to a national audience like Dell did, or at least not at the scale Dell achieved.

 For Intel, this was good and bad.
 Of course there was tremendous opportunity, with thousands of storefront-type dealers selling cut-rate PCs.
 But if they all used AMD CPUs (or a later competitor like Cyrix), that was going to be a problem.
 And if they were all the quality of the white-label canned peas you find on the bottom shelf of the grocery store, that was going to be a problem.

 Dealing with AMD